laravel/chisel/README.md

 ## Usage

-An example `chisel.php` script might look like this:
+An example `chisel.php` script for optional email verification might look like this:

 ```php
 <?php